-Quite likely, your Radioddity DB25-D or GD-88 came with a programming cable.
-This programming cable adds an additional virtual COM-port to your system.
-It does include a small chip that converts signals to and from the USB-side into serial signals to/from the K1 style connector.
+This programming cable shipped with your Radioddity DB25-D, DB40-D or GD-88 adds an additional virtual COM-port to your system.
+It does include a small chip that converts signals to and from the USB-side into serial signals to and from the K1 / RJ45 style connector.